Apollop24/Reading-Excell-Data-With-Multible-sheets-to-R/README.md

-# Reading Excell Data With-Multiple Sheets to R
+# Reading Excell Data With Multiple Sheets to R

 This repository contains scripts for importing and analyzing Excel data in R. The data is loaded from multiple sheets of an Excel file into a list structure, allowing for easy access and manipulation of the data.